LandryIrakoze/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Two things of express I learned about this week are serverside routing with express, and express middleware

 - [ ] Describe Middleware?

+Middleware is something that can intercept an action, and change or do something to it before it happens

 - [ ] Describe a Resource?

+A resource is something available for the API to use

 - [ ] What can the API return to help clients know if a request was successful?

+API can return `HTTP` messages to let the client know whether or not a request was successful

 - [ ] How can we partition our application into sub-applications?

+We can partition our application into sub-applications by using routes

 ## Project Setup